dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateIndex.md

 Use the optional `SPLITKEYS` clause to specify keys for splitting the index into Regions; see the [Using Split Keys](#splitkeys) section below for more information about how to specify split keys.

 You can specify `AUTO` to have Splice Machine scan the data and determine the splits automatically.
 Or you can specify your own split keys in a CSV file; if you're using a CSV file, you can optionally include delimiter and format specifications, as described in the following parameter definitions.
-Each parameter name links to a fuller description of the possible parameter values, which are the similar to those used in our [Import Parameters Tutorial](tutorials_ingest_importparams.html).
 {: .paramDefn}

    <div class="paramList" markdown="1">
    fractionVal
+   {: .paramName}

-   {: .paramName} The sampling fraction to use; this is a decimal value in the range `0` to `1`.
+   The sampling fraction to use; this is a decimal value in the range `0` to `1`.
 If you don't supply this, the value of the `splice.bulkImport.sample.fraction` configuration property is used.
    {: .paramDefnFirst}

    filePath